 This Service Guide (“SG”) sets forth a description of the Lumen Private Cloud on VMware Cloud Foundation Services offered by Lumen (or the “Services”), including technical details.
 “Lumen” is defined as CenturyLink Communications, LLC d/b/a Lumen Technologies Group or its affiliated entities.
-This SG is subject to and incorporated into the Agreement, Hybrid Technologies Service Exhibit (formerly the CenturyLink TS Service Exhibit) and Hosting Service Schedule between the parties.
+This SG is subject to and incorporated into the Agreement, Hybrid Technologies Service Exhibit (formerly the CenturyLink TS Service Exhibit) and Hosting Service Schedule (current version of which is located at https://www.lumen.com/en-us/about/legal/business-customer-terms-conditions.html) between the parties.
 The specific details of the Service ordered by Customer will be set forth on the relevant Service Order.
-For avoidance of doubt, any references in the Agreement, Schedule, or Service Orders to SSG, shall mean SG.
+For avoidance of doubt, any references in the Agreement, Schedule, or Service Orders to SSG, will mean SG.

 Lumen Private Cloud on VMware Cloud Foundation is a hosted private cloud service that provides a managed infrastructure for Customer’s use.
 The infrastructure includes use of the physical servers, space and power for the servers, virtualization Software system licenses, network connectivity to layer 2 switches, use of integrated storage services, management and monitoring of the servers and underlying infrastructure hardware virtualization Software packages system, and use of VMware Cloud Director (VCD) interface for automated instance provisioning.
 Lumen Private Cloud on VMware Cloud Foundation is based on Lumen’s Hybrid Cloud management strategy.
 For clarity, Lumen Private Cloud on VMware Cloud Foundation uses VMware’s Cloud Foundation Architecture, including Software-Defined Networking and VSAN Storage for a completely integrated Hyper-converged Cloud Infrastructure.